parthbadani/assessments-preqin/README.md

 ## Frontend Setup:
 Frontend is built leveraging Angular framework.
-Latest version 18.x is used.
-Please setup latest node and Angular on the machine before running the application.
+Latest version 18.x is used. <br />
+Please setup latest node and Angular on the machine before running the application. <br />
 Once setup is completed, please run the application using "ng serve --open" command from ./preqin-ui.
 The app will be running on 4200 port.
 Incase this port is changed, please make sure to do subsequent changes in the API as well where CORS policy is defined (./PreqinAPI/Presentation/Program.cs)

 ## Existing bugs: